New York City Debt Collection Defense Attorney

 Since the below sources of income are "exempt" (shielded from creditors), New York has placed the burden on creditors to notify you of these exempt sources and how to protect them.

-A creditor's failure to send this notice would "necessitate vacating the restraining notice."[1]
+A creditor’s failure to comply may warrant vacating the restraint or denying turnover until the statute is followed.[1]
 You need to act promptly if you have received one of these notices.
 It's not too late.
 I would be delighted to assist you.

 NOTICE TO JUDGMENT DEBTOR OR OBLIGOR